I-134: VOTING IN SEATTLE

 SIMPLE.
 FLEXIBLE.
 BETTER.

-Approval Voting would mean you give a thumbs up to each candidate you support:
+Approval voting lets you give a thumbs up to every candidate you support:

 As always, the candidate with the most votes wins.

 In Seattle, primary ballots will use approval voting.
 Just like today, the two candidates supported by the most voters will go on to the general election.